ScottKolo/suitesparse-matrix-collection-website/README.md

 includes additional citations for specific matrices.
 For example, the [LAW](http://sparse.tamu.edu/LAW) set of matrices (from the Laboratory for Web Algorithmics, Universita degli Studi di Milano) includes specific instructions on how to properly cite the matrices.
-Refer to [LAW](http://sparse.tamu.edu/LAW) for details.
+See [sparse.tamu.edu/LAW](http://sparse.tamu.edu/LAW) for details.
 For the Matrix Market format, most of the metadata appears in the header of the *.mtx themselves.

 Ideally, if you redistribute the matrices in your own applications, you should not change them at all.
 This is essential for repeatability of experiments